 Never use water alone as a coolant.
 Water alone is corrosive at engine operating temperatures.
 In addition, water alone does not provide adequate protection against boiling or freezing.

-Note: In glycol-based coolants, Cat strongly recommends a minimum of 30 percent glycol in diesel engine cooling systems, with a minimum of 50 percent glycol recommended.
+Note: With glycol-based coolants, Caterpillar strongly recommends 50 percent glycol for optimal freeze protection, with a minimum 30 percent to be maintained in diesel engine cooling systems.
 Use only glycol-based coolants that meet one or more of the coolant specifications that are defined as preferred or acceptable in this Special Publication and that also comply with any additional requirements that are stated in this Special Publication (that is, chemical composition, the use of SCA, the use of Extender).
 Refer to the Operation and Maintenance Manual for your engine for any exceptions.